 First up, you need to install and activate Smart Slider 3 on your website.
 You can download the Free version or skip straight to the Pro version.

-A modal will appear prompting you to enter a name for your simple image slider and the dimensions.
-There are also three different presets to choose from depending on how you want your slider to look.
-There are also three sample sliders you can import and customize.
+A modal will appear prompting you to choose whether you want to Create a New Project or Start with a Template.
+Select the first one, and enter a name for your simple image slider and the dimensions.
+There are also three different slider types to choose from depending on how you want your slider to look.

 After you’ve clicked “Create,” you’ll be taken to the dashboard for your slider.
-Click on “New Slide” to start working on your first slide.
+Click on “Add Slide” and select “Image” to start working on your first slide.

 The media library modal will then appear, where you can drag and drop in an image for your slide.

-To add text to your slider, click on your slide (it’ll look like the image you just uploaded) and you can use the Content/Canvas editor to modify your slide.
+To add text to your slider, click on your slide (it’ll look like the image you just uploaded) to reach the Slide Editor.

 Adding text is simple – just click on the text icon to the left of the Content/Canvas editor and a text layer will appear over your image.
 Replace the default text in the editing modal with the words you want to use, and then drag the text box where you want it to display over your slide.

 Clicking on the paint bucket icon will bring up more style options for editing your text, such as fonts, colors, backgrounds and sizes.